parmeshwarnagre/-class5-multilang-portal/README.md

-# CBSE/NCERT Class 5 Comprehensive Learning Portal
+# Class 5 Multilingual Learning Portal

-This website is designed for Class 5 students following the CBSE/NCERT syllabus.
+This website is designed for Class 5 students in English, Hindi, and Marathi.
 It provides:
 - Syllabus-based navigation for English, Mathematics, Science, Social Studies, and General Knowledge
-- Official resources (NCERT, ePathshala, DIKSHA, etc.)
+- Official resources (NCERT, ePathshala, DIKSHA, Magnet Brains, etc.)
 - Curated YouTube playlists and quality learning links
-- Exercises and assignments for each topic
+- Interactive quizzes, exercises, and assignments for each topic
+- Progress tracking and randomized practice
 - Child-friendly, accessible, and modern UI using React and Material-UI

 ## Getting Started